commercetools/ui-kit/CONTRIBUTING.md

     - [ ] `Designer` & `Dev` review the component's design.

-7. Sync with the UI Kit leads
+7. Sync with the UIKit leads

-    - [ ] Notify Luis or Dominic of the task.
+    - [ ] Notify @lufego or @dferber90 of the new design.

 8. Open a Github issue with the API proposal for the new component